Skills of Employability

 44. Business Acumen

 There are three main principles in work called the triple bottom line.
 The first principle is profit, looking after the money.
 The second principle is people, looking after the people and the third principle is the planet, looking after the planet.

 45. Work Plan

 You should have a work plan to guide you and keep you on track.
-While it is important to be structures, it is also important to remain flexible with unexpected changes.
+While it is important to be structured, it is also important to remain flexible with unexpected changes.
 A stiff tree may snap in the wind but a flexible will not.

 Projects have a few basic stages, including initiation, planning, executing, monitoring, controlling and concluding.
 Each stage consists of tasks that contribute to the overall success of a project.
 Every task itself is a project.